The Early Years

 However, like many people I always wanted to write a novel and was prompted by a celebrity friend with writing experience, to contemplate writing a book using my own experiences as the backdrop to a detective story.
 So, Crossing the Line was conceived and the activities of the main protagonist can be said to be (very) loosely based upon my own experiences.

 At first, I would from time to time sit and write a few chapters of the novel, and this continued for four or five years until a computer crash meant that the transcript was completely lost.
 This prompted me to concentrate more fully on my writing and I completely re-wrote the novel finally completing it in the summer of 2012.
 I began working on my second novel almost immediately although it took a further six years to complete, but in 2018 Blood Route was published.
-Hopefully the third Charlie Sayer novel will not take quite so long to reach the bookshelves!
-Indeed, it is planned for release in Spring of 2020.
+The third Charlie Sayer novel was released in 2020, and with it we saw the (temporary?) retirement of our intrepid investigator.

 Malta, Gozo then Home